mkm29/anchore/README.md

 ### Usage

+**Note**: You can sh into the container if you do not want to preface all commands with `docker-compose exec api` if you would like with: `docker-compose exec api /bin/sh`

+1. Start Anchore
-  * `docker-compose up -d`
+  > `docker-compose up -d`
+2. Add Quay Registry
+  > `anchore-cli registry add --insecure quay.agilesof.com QUAYUSER QUAYPASS`
+3. Add Image to be analyzed
-  * `docker-compose exec api anchore-cli --debug --insecure image add IMAGE`
+  > `docker-compose exec api anchore-cli --debug --insecure image add IMAGE`
+4. Get Status
+  > `docker-compose exec api anchore-cli image wait IMAGE`
+5. Get list of vulnerabilities
-  * `docker-compose exec api anchore-cli --json image vuln IMAGE VULNM_TYPE > 'OUT.json'`
+  > `docker-compose exec api anchore-cli --json image vuln IMAGE VULNM_TYPE > 'OUT.json'`

 **VULN_TYPE**: os, on-os, all